swagkarna/Defeat-Defender-V1.2.0/README.md

 * **If you like the tool and for my personal motivation so as to develop other tools please  leave a +1 star**
 ### Powerfull Batch File To Disable Windows Defender,Firewall,Smartscreen And Execute the payload
 ### Usage :
- * Edit Defeat-Defender.bat on this <a href="https://github.com/swagkarna/Defeat-Defender-V1.2/blob/d0dc3ff2fd0982548cb352d814d03062bf719c8f/Defeat-Defender.bat#L81">line</a>  and replace the direct url of your `payload`
+* Run `rub.bat` and enter the direct link of your malware
 * Run the script "Defeat-Defender.bat" .
 It will ask for Admin Permission.If permission Granted The script will work Silently and dismantle all protection...
 ---
 ## After it got admin permission it will disable defender